Let us know your new address

 - have a second home

 If you leave your property empty and unfurnished for two years or more, the council will charge an extra 50% to your Council Tax bill.
-This will increase to 100% from April 2019, this will mean you will pay 200% Council Tax on the property.
+This will increase to 100% from April 2019.
+This means you will pay 200% Council Tax on the property.
 This is called the empty homes premium.

 Sometimes there are overlaps from moving from one property to another, if you have moved out of your property and still hold the tenancy or are still the owner and the property is empty, you will be liable to pay Council Tax until the tenancy ends or the property sale is completed.